wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonflight/README.md

 * Secrets of Azeroth location.
 Learn more about the [Secrets of Azeroth](https://www.wowhead.com/guide/world-events/secrets-of-azeroth).
 * Time Rift location.
 Learn to become a [Chronograde Connoisseur](https://www.wowhead.com/achievement=18637/chronograde-connoisseur).

-### Zaralek Cavern

-* Loamm location.
-Learn more about the [Loamm Niffen](https://www.wowhead.com/faction=2564/loamm-niffen).

-### Emerald Dream
+### The Emerald Dream

 * Superbloom location.
-Learn more about [Superbloom](https://www.wowhead.com/news/superblooms-emerald-frenzy-and-emerald-bounty-first-look-at-world-events-in-335286)
+Learn more about [Superbloom](https://www.wowhead.com/news/superblooms-emerald-frenzy-and-emerald-bounty-first-look-at-world-events-in-335286).

 ### Kalimdor